 In 2012, there are 460 diaries submitted and the first prize winner, Nguyen Quynh Tram – Marie Curie school, has represented Vietnam in the Global Award Ceremony in Kyoto, Japan.

-KWN (Kid Witness News) is a global video education program organized by Panasonic Corporation, with the aim of boosting creativity and communication skills and fostering teamwork through video production by children at the elementary and junior high school levels.
-As of April 2010, 24 countries and region with 630 schools around the world have participated in the KWN program since it first began in the U.S. in 1989.
+KWN (Kid Witness News) is a global video education program organized by Panasonic Corporation, with the aim of boosting creativity, communication skills and fostering teamwork through video production by children at the elementary and junior high school levels.
+It started in Vietnam from 2006.
+As of 2017, there are 6.000 students from 80 schools have been participated in the KWN program.

 Panasonic Rope Jump activity for students from 6 to 12 was launched in 2009 by Panasonic Corporation and extended in many countries in the world including Vietnam.
 The competition was held in Vietnam for the first time in 2011 with 7 Elementary Schools in Hanoi.